SE::Google::Trends::Suggest - Google Trends search suggestions parser

 thesis

-In the query format, we will specify a macro for substituting additional words from the file Keywords.txt, this method allows you to increase the variability of queries manifold:
+In the query format, we will specify a substitution macro for additional words from the file Keywords.txt; this method allows increasing query variability manifold:

 {subs:Keywords} $query